sydes/sydes/README.md

 ## Install

-### Old-style (not work since no release with compiled vendor folder)
+### Old-style

-1. Download and unzip archive in site root folder
+1. Download and unzip [compiled archive](https://github.com/sydes/sydes/releases/download/v3.0.0-a2/sydes-compiled.3.0.0-a2.zip) in site root folder
 2. Open this site in browser
 3. Edit chmod, if needed
 4. Enter login, password, master code and e-mail